-No. Key factors that determine success (practitioners' perspective) How key success factors relate to local enforcement?
-1. Institutions (I) Locally evolved institutional arrangements (norms, rules and regulations which are locally made and enforced) are major factors that contribute to good management.
+No. Key factors that determine the success of JFM (practitioners' perspective) How key success factors relate to local enforcement?
+1. Institutions (I) Locally evolved institutional arrangements (norms, rules and regulations which are locally made and enforced) are major factors that contribute to functioning of JFM.
 Good leadership and layered institutions are capable of local rule making, local monitoring and local enforcement.
 2. Interactions (I) Social capital, social networks, peer-to-peer learning and local interactions of stakeholders (and, how the decision taken in these interactions are followed / ways in which promises are kept or broken) contribute to design and implement an effective mechanism for local monitoring and local enforcement.
 3. Monitoring and adaptation (MA) Local monitoring is a powerful tool for management of ignorance among stakeholders and managers.
 Participatory monitoring helps generate locally-relevant data, information and knowledge, and adaptive actions by stakeholders ensure the use of knowledge for solid actions on the ground.
 These adaptive actions directly contribute to enforcement.
 4. Local rule making and local enforcement (LE) As opposed to exogenous rule making and enforcement by external agencies, local rule making and local enforcement is the key driver for success.
-Key indicators of existence of local enforcement are continuous learning about the social- ecological systems, rule compliance, patrolling, guarding against unauthorized use, patrolling, fines and sanctions in dealing with offenders.
-5. Livelihoods improvement (LI) Livelihoods improvement is possible through four ways- employment, village development, sharing of goods, and sharing of service payments.
+Key indicators of existence of local enforcement are continuous learning about the social-ecological systems, rule compliance, patrolling, guarding against unauthorized use, fines and sanctions in dealing with offenders.
+5. Livelihoods improvement (LI) Livelihoods improvement through JFM is possible through four ways-employment, village development, sharing of goods, and sharing of service payments.
 Payments for environmental services (ecotourism, watershed protection, carbon sequestration, biodiversity conservation) provide new avenue for livelihoods improvement.
 All these contributions are realized when managers design and implement effective local monitoring and enforcement on the ground.
-6. In su Generating and linking knowledge to action (KA) Linking knowledge to action (read enforcement ) is necessary so that the creative ideas result in solid innovations.
-Different components such as availability of resources to link knowledge to action, easy access to knowledge, a habit of evidence-based decision making, co-production and co- synthesis of problem-based knowledge, integration of knowledge systems etc. are possible only if there is a mechanism for local monitoring and local enforcement. are assumed to be critical for the success and sustainability of fo well local the l of forests and protected areas (i.e., I-I-MA-LE-LI-KA framework) are likely to work well only when we have effective local monitoring and local enforcement.
-The idea that local enforcement is critical for sustainability of forests and protected areas figures in the list of practitioners, and has now assumed the fundamental importance in the light of IFRI's new research.
+6. Generating and linking knowledge to action (KA) Linking knowledge to action (read enforcement) is necessary so that the creative ideas result in solid innovations.
+Different components such as availability of resources to link knowledge to action, easy access to knowledge, a habit of evidence-based decision making, co-production and co-synthesis of problem-based knowledge, integration of knowledge systems etc. are possible only if there is a mechanism for local monitoring and local enforcement. fores have for s In summary, the factors that are assumed to be critical for the success and sustainability of joint forest management (i.e., I-I-MA-LE-LI-KA framework) are likely to work well only when we have effective local monitoring and local enforcement.
+The idea that local enforcement is critical for success of JFM figures in the list of practitioners, and has now assumed the fundamental importance in the light of IFRI's new research.